nguyenchauthaoquan/udacity-capstone-devops/README.md

 Step 4: Add the git pipeline in blue ocean UI
 Step 5: Run pipeline on the branch which have Jenkinsfile Step 6: run `kubectl get services` and access via the external ip of the pods (publicfrontend for accessing frontend application or publicreverseproxy for backend testing api) to access the application

+## Results after deployed to EKS successfully
+The images of specific API testing are in folder backends and frontend are in frontend folder in folder screenshots The screenshots folder included the CICD result and kubectl get pods, kubectl get services and kubectl get deployments, the reason I let the CICD run these commands is to ensure it is neat.